DracotMolver/quartz-js/docs/README.md

 <br />

-`compress`
+**`compress`**
-It makes an Array of Objects using the key and value choosen from the given Object or a new Object based on this condition.
+It makes an Array of Objects using the chosen key and value from the given Object or a new Object based on this condition.

 - **array** {array} _The Array of object to extract the keys._
 - **key** {string} _The name of the attribute to use as a key._